fergald/docs/explainers/css-shadow-parts-1.md

 This can go arbitrarily deep in the shadow tree.
-So, no matter how deeply nested they are, you could style all the inputs with `part="some-input"` in the app with:
+So, no matter how deeply nested they are, you could style all the inputs with `theme="some-input"` in the app with:

 ```css
 :root::theme(some-input) { ... }